Protest song: Asia

+Bangladesh

 China

 Chinese-Korean Cui Jian's 1986 song "Nothing to My Name" was popular with protesters in Tiananmen Square.

 Chinese singer Li Zhi made references to the Tiananmen Square massacre in his songs and were subsequently banned from China in 2019.
 Three years later, during the anti-lockdown protests in China, this was used as a protest song across YouTube.

 Hong Kong

 Hong Kong rock band Beyond's "Boundless Oceans Vast Skies" (1993) and "Glory Days" (光輝歲月) (1990) have been considered as protest anthems in various social movements.

 During the 2019–20 Hong Kong protests, Les Misérables' "Do You Hear The People Sing" (1980) and Thomas dgx yhl's "Glory to Hong Kong" (2019) were sung in support of the movement.
 The latter has been widely adopted as the anthem of these protests, with some even regarding it as the "national anthem of Hong Kong".